EddieChoCho/tech_notes/Java/High-PerformanceJavaPersistence.md

 ### 4.Batch Updates
+* Multiple DML statements can be grouped into a single database request.
+    * Sending multiple statements in a single request reduces the number of database roundtrips, therefore decreasing transaction response time.
+#### 4.1 Batching Statements

+#### 4.2 Batching PreparedStatements
+* Because a PreparedStatement is associated with a single DML statement, the batch update can group multiple parameter values belonging to the same prepared statement.

 ### 5.Statement Caching
 #### 5.1 Statement lifecycle
 * The main database modules responsible for processing an SQL statement are the Parser, the Optimizer and the Executor.